qmtran/openstack-labs/devstack/lab-01/README.md

   0. `git clone https://git.openstack.org/openstack-dev/devstack`
   0. `cd devstack`
   0. `cp samples/local.conf local.conf`
-  0. Edit the 'local.conf` file to match the complete config provided below.
+  0. Edit the sample 'local.conf` file to match the complete config provided below; additional configurations not providied in the sample are called out at the end.
 Read the comments provided in the sample config file.
+Be sure to replace the **<CONTROLLER PUBLIC IP>** with the appropriate IP address.

       `nano local.conf` or `vim local.conf`